nedfor/Succinct-Whale-Balance/README.md

-# Crypto Catching Game 🦀
+# Succinct Trading Game 🦀

 A fun and educational game where you catch falling cryptocurrencies while avoiding scams and hackers!